bexelpatra/blockchain/README.md

 study blockchain

-clone coding for figure out how blockchaing works
+clone coding for figure out how blockchain works

 1. cryptography -> using ECDSA make private key and public key
 2. transaction -> trace all transfer by tranasaction output and transaction input